zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Example: ./edgecmd Configuration System Components ComponentId=Modus1 ComponentType=Modbus
 ```

-For help regarding a specific facet within a component, add the facet name after the component ID.
+To retreive help for a specific facet within a component, add the facet name after the component ID.

-An example to get help regarding the 'Port' facet within the 'System' component:
+An example to get help for the 'Port' facet within the 'System' component:

 ```bash
 edgecmd Help System Port